AdityaKumar444/Ineuron-Assignments-C-/Assignment - 31 : new and delete operator, Inheritance/Assignment 31 - README.md

 Derive two classes as Fulltime (daily rate, number of days, salary) and Parttime (number of working hours, hourly rate, salary).
 Write a menu driven program to:
-1. Accept the details of ‘n’ employees.
+(i).
+Accept the details of ‘n’ employees.
-2. Display the details of ‘n’ employees.
+(ii).
+Display the details of ‘n’ employees.
-3. Search a given Employee by emp-code.
+(iii).
+Search a given Employee by emp-code.

 8 - In a bank, different customers have savings account.
 Some customers may have taken a loan from the bank.
 So bank always maintain information about